 Consistent grading option by discipline.

-Generic catalog description, goals, and objectives cannot change from course to course; Changing course title, schedule description, topical outline, assignments, evaluation process, and/or support materials is allowed.
+Generic catalog description, and objectives cannot change from course to course; Changing course title, schedule description, topical outline, assignments, evaluation process, and/or support materials is allowed.

 Faculty may write the special topics course shell with the rigor to meet the standards of a course defined as baccalaureate level (100), associate degree level (300), technical/vocational training level (400), or remedial/developmental (500).